-Particulars March 31, 2020 March 31, 2019
+Particulars March 31, 2021 March 31, 2020

-Contract Liabilities 65.98 66.09
+Contract Liabilities 64.94 65.98

-Duty & Taxes Payable 19.25 24.23
+Duty & Taxes Payable 15.75 19.25

-Unamortised Guarantee - 0.24
+Unamortised Guarantee - -

-Unamortised Deferred Rent Income 0.10 0.10
+Unamortised Deferred Rent Income 0.02 0.10

 Share Application Money Pending allotment (refer note (i) below) 16.64 16.64

-Other Payables 28.92 22.23
+Other Payables 34.76 28.92

-Tota al 130.89 129.53
+Total 132.11 130.89

-(i) ACBI had received amounts as Share Application Money of ₹ 16.64 crores for further allotment of shares which were to be issued on terms and conditions to be decided by the Board and in line with the extant regulation of the RBI.
-The Reserve Bank of India had on January 29, 2014 directed the company to refund the said amounts to Ansaldo Caldaie s.p.A.
-The company has subsequently applied to RBI vide letter dated 28th February 2014 to convert the share application money as ECB Loan which has also been approved by the Board of Ansaldo Caldaie s.p.A.
+ACBI had received amounts as Share Application Money of ₹ 16.64 crores for further allotment of shares which were to be issued on terms and conditions to be decided by the Board and in line with the extant regulation of the RBI.
+The Reserve Bank of India had on January 29, 2014 directed the Company to refund the said amounts to Ansaldo Caldaie s.p.A.
+The Company has subsequently applied to RBI vide letter dated 28th February 2014 to convert the share application money as ECB Loan which has also been approved by the Board of Ansaldo Caldaie s.p.A.
 However on 25 June 14 RBI had turned down the companies request to convert the share application money in to loan and directed to allot the share or refund the money within one year.
-Since Ansaldo S.p.A was unable to increase its holding in the company in the absence of equivalent contribution from the holding company, it has irrevocably waived its right to be allotted further equity shares and has also waived its right to received a refund of the advance share application money vide its letter dated 18th May 2015 Submitted to Reserve Bank of India.
+Since Ansaldo S.p.A was unable to increase its holding in the Company in the absence of equivalent contribution from the holding Company, it has irrevocably waived its right to be allotted further equity shares and has also waived its right to received a refund of the advance share application money vide its letter dated 18th May 2015 Submitted to Reserve Bank of India.
 The appropriate effects of the said amount will be given on receiving final approval from Reserve Bank of India.

-The Company has received letter from RBI dated August 16, 2018 directing the Company to refund the excess Share Application money received from Ansaldo Caldaie s.p.A with in 15 days of receipt of the letter falling which will constitute as continuing voilation and action under FEMA, 1999 will be taken including the referring to Directorate of Enforcement.
+The Company has received letter from RBI dated August 16, 2018 directing the Company to refund the excess Share Application money received from Ansaldo Caldaie s.p.A with in 15 days of receipt of the letter falling which will constitute as continuing violation and action under FEMA, 1999 will be taken including the referring to Directorate of Enforcement.